 How to Apply

-The Biddle Foundation has two grant cycles per year, one for the Student Success and Learning Program and one for the Arts Program.
+The Biddle Foundation has two grant cycles per year, one for the K-12 Program and one for the Arts Program.
 The process begins with the submission of a Letter of Inquiry (LOI) through our online system.
 The foundation receives many more LOIs than can be funded.
 After reviewing all of them, we will conduct follow-up calls with a limited number of applicants to discuss their projects and determine whether they are good fits with our programmatic interests.
 We will accept full proposals based on those conversations.
 We will email all LOI applicants to let you know our decision.